chiheb08/openwebUI-Kubernetes/README.md

      ```

 **LiteLLM Summary**:
 LiteLLM is a proxy tool that allows integration of Azure-hosted AI models with local applications like Ollama WebUI.
 It translates Azure AI API requests into a format compatible with OpenAI-style requests, enabling seamless interaction between Azure models and local interfaces.
 This setup leverages both cloud-based AI services and local deployment capabilities, providing flexibility and scalability in AI model management.

+**Communication Summary**:
+- **Internal Communication**: Pods communicate using Kubernetes services, which provide DNS resolution and load balancing.
+The Open WebUI pod interacts with the Ollama pod for model management and with the LiteLLM Proxy for accessing Azure-hosted models.
+- **External Communication**: The LiteLLM Proxy requires external access to communicate with Azure AI services, facilitated by a LoadBalancer service using MetalLB.
+This allows external clients to access the proxy.
+- **LoadBalancer Service**: Ensures scalability and reliability by distributing requests across LiteLLM Proxy replicas and providing an external IP for access.